Aunkon/3DSimulationTest/README.md

 # 3DSimulationTest
-Play this Game and Playing Documentation from this link - https://github.com/Aunkon/3DSimulationWebGL
+Play this Game and find how to play guideline from this link - https://github.com/Aunkon/3DSimulationWebGL

 # Problem definition
 This Application can place a certain number of boxes (Get Amount from API) in world space in front of the camera and connect them with connectors.